Azure/azure-functions-durable-python/samples/function_chaining_custom_status/README.md

-# Function Chaining - Sample
+# Function Chaining with Custom Status - Sample

-This sample exemplifies how to go about implementing the [Function Chaining](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp#chaining) pattern in Python Durable Functions.
+This sample demonstrates how to go about implementing the [Function Chaining](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp#chaining) pattern in Python Durable Functions.

+It additionally demonstrates how to go about setting intermittent status while an orchestation is executing.
+This enables a user to monitor the status of the orchestration through a custom message set by the user.

 ## Usage Instructions